Daniel-Rolen/PDFCompilator/README.md

 2. The Electron app is currently failing to start due to a missing shared library (libxshmfence.so.1).
 3. Unable to select specific PDFs from "The Binder's Cosmic Collection" list to modify page numbers or ranges.
 4. The "Remove PDF" button functionality is inconsistent.
-5. Flask module not found: Ensure Flask is installed properly using `pip install flask`.
+5. Some features are still not fully implemented, such as actual PDF compilation and file handling.
-6. Some features are still not fully implemented, such as actual PDF compilation and file handling.
+6. Need to implement functionality to add a cover page with new page numbers and a cover letter to the final compiled PDF.
-7. Need to implement functionality to add a cover page with new page numbers and a cover letter to the final compiled PDF.
+7. Space in file names may cause issues with PDF compilation and handling.
-8. Space in file names may cause issues with PDF compilation and handling.
+8. ModuleNotFoundError: No module named 'frontend' when running main.py.
+This might be due to a missing or incorrectly installed dependency.

 ## Current Status